Svolhusgreini

-Svolhusgreini is a mountain on the border of Agder and Vestfold og Telemark counties in southern Norway.
+Svolhusgreini is a mountain on the border of Agder and Telemark counties in southern Norway.
 The 1420 m tall mountain is the 14th highest mountain in Agder county.
 The mountain has a topographic prominence of 50 m.
-The mountain sits on the border of the municipalities of Bykle in Agder and Tokke in Vestfold og Telemark.
+The mountain sits on the border of the municipalities of Bykle in Agder and Tokke in Telemark.
 It is located in the Setesdalsheiene mountains about half-way between the mountains of Brandsnutene to the north and Sæbyggjenuten to the south.
 The village of Berdalen lies about 10 km to the southwest.